Wesleyan-Media-Project/face_url_scraper_2022/README.md

     - Persons' facebook pages
     - Candidate campaign websites
     - Votesmart
-    - Other websites (only for face quality control)
 - We only use a scraped face from Votesmart (size-wise not ideal for face recognition) if it exists when we can not find face images in any other listed venues.
+- At the final face quality control stage, we also use a few face images from other websites.

 #### Steps